Robust Exploratory Stopping under Ambiguity in Reinforcement Learning: Exploratory framework: approximation of optimal stopping under ambiguity

 \section{Exploratory framework: approximation of optimal stopping under ambiguity}

-Based on the results in Section \ref{sec:robust_stopping}, we are able to show that for sufficiently large $N\in \mathbb{N}$, the optimal stopping problem $V^x(=Y^x)$ under ambiguity in \eqref{eq:robust_stopping} (see also Proposition \ref{pro:verification}) can be approximated by the optimal stochastic control problem $Y^{x;N}$ under ambiguity (see Proposition~\ref{pro:verification_control}).
-The proofs of all the results in this section are presented in Section~\ref{proof:thm:verification}.
+In the previous section, we show that for sufficiently large~$N\in \mathbb{N}$, the optimal stopping problem $V^x(=Y^x)$ under ambiguity in \eqref{eq:robust_stopping} can be approximated by the robust stochastic control problem $Y^{x;N}$ under ambiguity.

-We introduce an exploratory framework of \cite{wang2020reinforcement,wang2020continuous} into $Y^{x;N}$.
+In this section, we introduce an exploratory version of $Y^{x;N}$, following \cite{wang2020reinforcement,wang2020continuous}.
 In particular, we aim to study a robust analogue of the optimal exploratory stopping framework in \cite{dai2024learning}.
 To that end, let $\Pi$ be the set of all $\mathbb{F}$-progressively measurable processes $\pi=(\pi_t)_{t\in[0,T]}$ taking values in $[0,1]$, i.e., an exploratory version of the $ \{0,1\}$-valued controls set ${\cal A}$ appearing in Proposition \ref{pro:verification_control}.